Expert Insights on Cardiac Catheterization

 Allergic Reaction:

-Some people may have an allergic reaction to the contrast dye that is used during cardiac catheterization.
-This can range from a mild rash to a severe reaction, such as anaphylaxis.
+Some people may be allergic to the contrast dye used during cardiac catheterization.
+This reaction can range from a mild rash to a severe one, such as anaphylaxis.

 Blood Vessel Damage:

-There is a risk of damage to the blood vessel where the catheter was inserted, which can result in the narrowing or closure of the blood vessel and may require additional treatment.
+There is a risk of damage to the blood vessel where the catheter was inserted, which can result in its narrowing or closure and may require additional treatment.

 Heart Attack or Stroke: